 The number of health care institutes dedicated to cancer care is sadly inadequate when compared with Western countries.
 There are 27 dedicated cancer hospitals (regional cancer centers), and there are about 300 more general or multispecialty hospitals which give cancer care to the patients.

-“In order to plan a treatment, particular guidelines are required.
-For example, there are National Comprehensive Cancer Network (NCCN) guidelines in the western countries.
-In India we have developed guidelines through ICMR for various cancers.
+“In order to plan treatment, particular guidelines are required.
+For example, there are the National Comprehensive Cancer Network (NCCN) guidelines in western countries.
+In India, we have developed guidelines through ICMR for various cancers.
 But India is so vast, appropriate facilities are not available everywhere, and so we need to give out balancing recommendations to hospitals across the country”, said Dr. K S Gopinath, Consultant Surgical Oncologist, Healthcare Global Enterprises Ltd.

 WHO has categorically stated that in 2020, regions with traditionally low numbers of cancer deaths could see alarming increases in the mortality rates.
 India being a major contributor to population explosion is likely to Type a great risk of producing cancer burden.

 300+ general or multispecialty hospitals proving cancer care